 So, here are my assumptions about the Rocketbook QR codes.

-V is a unique string for each layout.
-I assume this tells the app something.
+V appears to a unique string for each layout.
+I assume this tells the app something, and is probably hard coded into the app.
 Maybe paper size.
-For all of the examples I found it’s a V followed by a number followed by a letter, except for the Goal Agreement.
-It’s a V followed by 18.
+For all of the examples, I found it’s a V followed by a number followed by a letter, except for the Goal Agreement.
+It’s a V followed by 8.
 The letter graph paper is V, zero, oh.

 No clue what the S followed by 7 zeroes is, but they were all the same except for the Goal Agreement.
 It had an S followed by 3 zeroes.
 But it also had a T followed by 2 zeroes and was the only one like that.
 Again, no clue what that means.